dusrdev/PrettyConsole/README.md

 ## Usage

 The most convinient way to use this package is to add this using statement: `using static PrettyConsole.Console;`
-Than use most of the default method signatures such as `Write`, `WriteLine`, `ReadLine` and so on, conviniently they are named exactly the same as the regular c# versions.
+Then use most of the default method signatures such as `Write`, `WriteLine`, `ReadLine` and so on, conveniently they are named exactly the same as the regular C# counterparts.
 For more information about these methods and the platora of additinal ones, check the [Wiki](https://github.com/dusrdev/PrettyConsole/wiki).

 ## Source Code